The minimum exposure value to use in tone mapping.

 -1 halves brightness, and so on.
 The default value is

-15. Decreasing the value causes brighter portions of the scene to become over-exposed (uniformly white, losing definition).
-Increasing the value adds more dynamic range for brighter portions of the scene; however, a greater breadth of difference between the minimum and maximum exposures decreases contrast.
+-15.
+Increasing the value causes darker portions of the scene to become under-exposed (uniformly black, losing definition).
+Decreasing the value adds more dynamic range for darker portions of the scene; however, a greater breadth of difference between the minimum and maximum exposures decreases contrast.